George L. Pla

 George L. Pla’s recent philanthropic and civic activities include serving as a Board of Trustee of the California Science Center where he chaired the planning and engineering efforts of Cordoba Corporation’s historic transport of the Space Shuttle Endeavour and ET-94 fuel boosters through the streets of Los Angeles.
 His efforts to support academic institutions spans many years and include serving as Regent Emeritus at Loyola Marymount University, Presidential Associate at the University of Southern California, and co-founder of the USC Latino Alumni Association.
 He also serves as a member of several advisory boards including the Department of Civil and Environmental Engineering at USC’s Viterbi School of Engineering and USC’s Sol Price School of Public Policy.
 George is the former Co-Chair and member of the Southern California Leadership Council, a non-partisan, non-profit public policy partnership comprised of business and community leaders.
-He is a co-founder and the current Chairman of the Board of the City Club, Los Angeles, a premier private business club that embraces and reflects the diversity and spirit of the city.
+He is a co-founder of the City Club, a premier private business club in Los Angeles that embraces and reflects the diversity and spirit of the city.
 He also served on the Board of Directors of the Catalina Island Conservancy, which stewards approximately 42,000 acres through a balance of conservation, environmental protection, and education.

 George L. Pla’s financial knowledge and track record has been demonstrated in the founding, development and sale of two banks, First American Bank (OTC: FTAB) and Santa Ana Business Bank (OTC: SABB).
 He has been named by Hispanic Business Magazine as one of the 100 Most Influential Latinos in the nation.